 When you make more work, you improve your quality as well.
 You have more combinations to choose from, you stay more motivated, and as people consume your work and start to appreciate your releases, they become more willing to provide resources to enable you to make more work.
 This type of cumulative advantage is known in the science community as the Matthew Effect.

 If we imagined that creative work took place in a factory, then the obvious thing to consider would be assets and equipment.
 The goal of investing in these tools is to make creative work easier for yourself.
-For example, music producers can purchase loops and sound effects, and 3d illustrators literally can start their work with assets.
-Journalists learn templates and formats for how to write their articles more quickly.
+For example, music producers can purchase loops and sound effects, and 3D illustrators literally can start their work with assets.
+Journalists learn templates and formats to write their articles better and more quickly.

-My strongest recent example is the Zettakelstein note system, which I learned from How to Take Smart Notes; I spend maybe an hour a day maintaining and adding to it, but it makes my ideation and writing processes throughout the rest of the week much easier; the quotes and ideas are so accessible (see “Make A Bit of Progress Every Day”).
+One asset I’ve spent time with is the Zettakelstein note system, which I learned from How to Take Smart Notes; I can spend anywhere from a few minutes to an hour a day maintaining and adding to it, but it makes my ideation and writing processes throughout the rest of the week much easier; the quotes and ideas are so accessible.
+In the year I’ve written notes with it, I’ve added over 800 note cards.

 Another tool I picked along the way was inspectional reading, a decades-old method of skimming through books to decide if it’s worth reading.
 The process should also acquaint me with the book’s best ideas.